10 Tips for Parenting While Your Spouse Is Deployed

 - Make a communications plan.
-Decide, before your spouse deploys, how you will communicate with one another, how your partner will stay in touch with the kids and how often.
+Decide, before your spouse deploys, how you will communicate with one another and when and how your partner will stay in touch with the kids.

 - Arrange for dependable child care.
-If you live on or near a military installation, look into enrolling your child in a Department of Defense child development center.
-If you don't live near an installation, visit Child Care Aware of America for information on programs that can help pay for child care.
+If you live on or near a military installation, look into enrolling your child in a Department of Defense Child and Youth Program.
+Programs include full-day, part-day, hourly child care, part-day preschool, and before- and after-school programs.
+Learn more at MilitaryChildCare.com.
+If you don’t live near an installation or if the child care centers on your installation are full, you may be eligible to receive fee assistance for off-base community child care programs.
+Visit Child Care Aware® of America for information.

 - Connect with neighbors and playgroups.
 Get to know at least three of your neighbors because you may need to reach out during an emergency.
 Don’t be afraid to turn to friends and relatives; they are part of your support system.
 Join a babysitting co-op or playgroup.
 You may find one through your installation’s Military and Family Support Center, a local house of worship or a community recreational facility.

 - Learn and practice stress management techniques.
 Call Military OneSource 800-342-9647, for information on stress management techniques.
 You can also ask to speak with a health and wellness coach to learn more about how healthy eating and regular exercise can contribute to the overall well-being of your whole family.

 - Get organized.
 Write down appointments, birthdays, family and school events, and anything else you need to remember on one central calendar.
 Sit down with children once a week to go over the upcoming schedule and discuss everything you need to do to prepare.